telerik/maui-docs/controls/chart/series/cartesian/scatter-point-series.md

 }
  ```

-1. Finally, use the following snippet to declare a `RadCartesianChart` with a Scatter Point Series in XAML and in C#:
+1. Finally, use the following snippet to declare a `RadCartesianChart` with a ScatterPoint Series in XAML and in C#:

  ```XAML
 <telerikChart:RadCartesianChart PaletteName="LightSelected">